unparalleled-js/docs-1/connectors/workday-rest/get-inbox-tasks-action.md

 This action returns all the inbox task record(s) for the connected user.
 Only the first 100 tasks are returned in descending order with the latest inbox task first.

+> **If an integration user is used to connect, only inbox tasks for the integration user will be returned.**

 ### Input fields
 This action has no input fields.